javascript-declarar-variables-con-let

 Variable Initialization

-The initialization of a variable is the process of assigning it an initial value at the time of its declaration.
+Variable initialization is the process of assigning an initial value at the moment of its declaration.
 This can be done simultaneously with the declaration using the following syntax:

 let variableName = value;